tinymce/tinymce-docs/_includes/configuration/rtc_token_provider.md

 ### Example: Using `rtc_token_provider`

-This example shows the minimum required configuration for the Real-Time Collaboration plugin, including the `rtc_token_provider` option.
+This example shows the minimum required configuration for the Real-time Collaboration plugin, including the `rtc_token_provider` option.

 ```js
 tinymce.init({